VAMDC/DocJavaTools/TAPValidator/source/gui_settings.rst

 	* Save
 		Save modified configuration.
 Will display an error if something went wrong while applying new configuration.

-		**WARNING:** For configuration to take effect, it is necessary to press the save button, closing window wont' apply it.
+		**WARNING:** For configuration to take effect, it is necessary to press the save button, closing the window will not apply the changes.